-Unless the parties agree otherwise, the Conciliation Commission shall be constituted as follows:
+Unless the Parties agree otherwise, the Conciliation Commission shall be constituted as follows:

-- (r) The Commission shall be composed of five members.
-The parties shall each nominate one commissioner, who may be chosen from among their respective nationals.
-The three other commissioners shall be appointed by agreement from among the nationals of third Powers.
-These three commissioners must be of different nationalities and must not be habitually resident in the territory nor be in the service of the parties.
-The parties shall appoint the President of the Commission from among them. - (2) The commissioners shall be appointed for three years.
+- 1. The Commission shall be composed of five members.
+The Parties shall each nominate one commissioner, who may be chosen from among their respective nationals.
+The other three commissioners shall be appointed by agreement from among the nationals of third Powers.
+These three commissioners must be of different nationalities and must not be habitually resident in the territory nor be in the service of the Parties.
+The Parties shall appoint the President of the Commission from among them. - 2.
+The commissioners shall be appointed for three years.
 They shall be re-eligible.
-The commissioners appointed jointly may be replaced during the course of their mandate by agreement between the parties.
-Either party may, however, at any time replace the commissioner whom it has appointed.
+The commissioners appointed jointly may be replaced during the term of their mandate by agreement between the Parties.
+Either Party may, moreover, at any time replace the commissioner whom it has appointed.
 Even if replaced, the commissioners shall continue to exercise their functions until the termination of the work in hand.

-(3) Vacancies which may occur as a result of death, resignation or any other cause shall be filled within the shortest possible time in the manner fixed for the nominations.
+3. Vacancies which may occur as a result of death, resignation or any other cause shall be filled within the shortest possible time in the manner fixed for the nominations.

-If, when a dispute arises, no permanent Conciliation Commission appointed by the parties is in existence, a special commission shall be constituted for the examination of the dispute within a period of three months from the date on which a request to that effect is made by one of the parties to the other party.
-The necessary appointments shall be made in the manner laid down in the preceding Article, unless the parties decide otherwise.
+If, when a dispute arises, no permanent Conciliation Commission appointed by the Parties is in existence, a special commission shall be constituted for the examination of the dispute within a period of three months from the date at which a request to that effect is made by one of the Parties to the other Party.
+The necessary appointments shall be made in the manner laid down in the preceding Article, unless the Parties decide otherwise.

-- I. If the appointment of the commissioners to be designated jointly is not made within the periods provided for in Articles 10 and 12, the making of the necessary appointments shall be entrusted to a third Power, chosen by agreement between the parties or, on request of the parties, to the President of the Council of the League of Nations. - 2.
-If no agreement is reached on either of these procedures, each party shall designate a different Power, and the appointment shall be made in concert by the Powers thus chosen. - 3.
+- I. If the appointment of the commissioners to be designated jointly is not made within the periods provided for in Articles 10 and 12, the making of the necessary appointments shall be entrusted to a third Power, chosen by agreement between the Parties or, on the request of the Parties, to the Acting President of the Council of the League of Nations. - 2.
+If no agreement is reached on either of these procedures, each Party shall designate a different Power, and the appointments shall be made in concert by the Powers thus chosen. - 3.
 If, within a period of three months, the two Powers have been unable to reach an agreement, each of them shall submit a number of candidates equal to the number of members to be appointed.
 It shall then be decided by lot which of the candidates thus designated shall be appointed.

 - r.
-Disputes shall be brought before the Conciliation Commission by means of an application addressed to the President by the two parties acting in agreement, or, in default thereof, by one or other of the parties. - 2.
+Disputes shall be brought before the Conciliation Commission by means of an application addressed to the President by the two Parties acting in agreement, or, in default thereof, by one or other of the Parties. - 2.
 The application, after giving a summary account of the subject of the dispute, shall contain the invitation to the Commission to take all necessary measures with a view to arriving at an amicable solution. - 3.
-If the application emanates from only one of the parties, the other party shall without delay be notified by it.
+If the application emanates from only one of the Parties, the other Party shall without delay be notified by it.

-- I. Within fifteen days from the date on which a dispute has been brought by one of the parties before a permanent Conciliation Commission, either party may replace its own commissioner, for the examination of the particular dispute, by a person possessing special competence in the matter. - 2.
-The party making use of this right shall immediately notify the other party; the latter shall in such case be entitled to take similar action within fifteen days from the date on which it received the notification.
+- I. Within fifteen days from the date on which a dispute has been brought by one of the Parties before a permanent Conciliation Commission, either Party may replace its own commissioner, for the examination of the particular dispute, by a person possessing special competence in the matter. - 2.
+The Party making use of this right shall immediately notify the other Party; the latter shall in such case be entitled to take similar action within fifteen days from the date on which it received the notification.